backdrop-contrib/override_node_options/README.md

 Override Node Options
 ======================

+Allows granular permissions for most administrative tasks on the node form.

-The Override Node Options module allows permissions to be set to each field within the Authoring information and Publishing options field sets on the node form.
+The Override Node Options module allows granular permissions for most administrative tasks on the node form.
+Permissions for each task within the Authoring information, Publishing options, Comment settings, and URL Path  field sets on the node form.